Generalized Fourier coefficients of multiplicative functions: Proof of Proposition

 \subsection{Small primes}

 To complete the proof of Proposition \ref{p:equid-non-corr}, it remains to bound the contribution of the dyadic parts of \eqref{eq:two-sums-small-p} to \eqref{eq:pre-decomposition}.
-This is achieved by the following lemma. \begin{lemma}[Contribution from small primes] Let $E^{\flat}_h(T;D,q,j,I)$ denote the expression
+This is achieved by the following lemma, which will be proved by a combination of Cauchy-Schwarz, Lemma \ref{l:dirichlet} and the choice of the parameter $X$ from Section \ref{ss:decomposition}. \begin{lemma}[Contribution from small primes] Let $E^{\flat}_h(T,D,j)$ denote the expression

 Then

 \end{lemma}